 Edmundson has become known as the Father of Irish Quakers and it is largely due to his organisational efforts that today's genealogists have such rich pickings to discover.

 Like all Quakers, the Friends of Ireland held both weekly and monthly meetings; births, marriages and deaths were systematically reported at the monthly meetings.

 Much to the delight of Quaker genealogy researchers, the majority of these records go back to 1655 or the 1670s, and most continue up to the present without a break.

 They are not really like parish registers, though.
-The main business of the meetings was "to take care of the poor, the fatherless and the widows; to see that marriges were properly solemnised and to watch over the moral conduct of members."
+The main business of the meetings was "to take care of the poor, the fatherless and the widows; to see that marriages were properly solemnised and to watch over the moral conduct of members."
 The entries do not, therefore, usually contain much more than the names and addresses of the parties concerned.

 However, because all Irish Quakers' communities were self-contained, it is usually relatively easy to work out the family connections of the individuals named in the reports.
-I say usually because some marriages attracted dozens of witnesses and the relationships can take some time to decipher.
+I say 'usually' because some marriages attracted dozens of witnesses and the relationships can take some time to decipher.

 It's an additional plus for genealogists that the records of this group are not split between countless repositories.